jonathank1906/AOOP-Exam/README.md

 # OO Principles
 ## Abstraction
 Abstraction is the idea of hiding complexity.
-Abstract classes are one way to achieve it (other ways to it can be implemented:
+Abstract classes are one way to achieve it, it can also be implemented using:
 - Interfaces
-- Encapsulation

 ## Encapsulation